Drug Possession

 Tucson Drug Possession Lawyer

 Facing Drug Charges?
-Call for Immediate Help in Tucson
+Call for Immediate Help in Tucson and the Surrounding Areas

 Arizona has stringent drug possession laws, and Tucson is no exception.
 The state categorizes drugs into different schedules, ranging from Schedule I, with high abuse potential and no accepted medical use, to Schedule V, with a lower potential for abuse.
 Common substances involved in possession charges include marijuana, cocaine, methamphetamine, and prescription medications.